Sherman33/JqueryListApp-/README.md

 # listapp
-Simple List App using Jquery
+Simple List App using Jquery.
+By Sherman33
+If you want to say me something about anything you have my email on github in the left side.
+Thanks!